facebookresearch/wmar/README.md

   <img src="https://dl.fbaipublicfiles.com/wmar/gimmick.gif" alt="Watermarking Demo" width="600"/>
 </p>

-## 📰 News

-- **19th September 2024**: New work on watermark synchronization!
-Check out [SyncSeal](https://arxiv.org/abs/2409.12715) - an active method for synchronizing images and improving robustness against desynchronization attacks.
-Code is available in the [`syncseal/`](11-autoregressive/wmar_fbresearch/syncseal) folder.
-- **18th September 2024**: Our paper has been accepted to NeurIPS 2025! 🎉

 Official implementation of [Watermarking Autoregressive Image Generation](https://arxiv.org/pdf/2506.16349).
 This repository provides a framework for watermarking autoregressive image models, and includes the code to reproduce the main results from the paper.
 In [`wmar_audio`](https://github.com/facebookresearch/wmar/tree/main/wmar_audio) we also provide the code accompanying our case study on Audio (see Section 5 in the paper).